ibm-cloud-docs/vmwaresolutions/services/pio_installing.md

 ### Configuring PrimaryIO HDM on-premises
 {: #pio_installing-config}

 Only the on-premises components are deployed (the cloud components are not needed yet).
 The components are in place for HDM to monitor and analyze virtual machines, make recommendations, and gain insights into the workload that runs in the data center.
-For more information, see [PrimaryIO HDM - Administration Guide](https://www.primaryio.com/free-downloads-2/){:external}.
+For more information, see [PrimaryIO HDM - Administration Guide](https://www.primaryio.com/free-downloads-2/){: external}.

 ### Adding an IBM Cloud endpoint
 {: #pio_installing-add}

 After successful completion of the previous steps, you can add an {{site.data.keyword.cloud}} endpoint to HDM.
 The following components are installed in the selected cluster in the cloud data center.
 * PrimaryIO On-cloud Manager
-* PrimaryIO Cloud Cache (one per each VMware ESXi™ node in cloud cluster)
+* PrimaryIO Cloud Cache (one per each VMware® ESXi™ node in cloud cluster)

 After the cloud endpoint is successfully configured, a network connection between {{site.data.keyword.cloud_notm}} and the on-premises cluster is established.

-For detailed installation instructions, see [PrimaryIO HDM - Installation Guide](https://www.primaryio.com/free-downloads-2/){:external}.
+For detailed installation instructions, see [PrimaryIO HDM - Installation Guide](https://www.primaryio.com/free-downloads-2/){: external}.

 ## Troubleshooting PrimaryIO HDM
 {: #pio_installing-troubleshooting}

-For more information about troubleshooting installation-related issues, see the troubleshooting section in the [PrimaryIO HDM - installation guide](https://www.primaryio.com/free-downloads-2/){:external}.
+For more information about troubleshooting installation-related issues, see the troubleshooting section in the [PrimaryIO HDM - installation guide](https://www.primaryio.com/free-downloads-2/){: external}.

 ## Uninstalling PrimaryIO HDM
 {: #pio_installing-uninstallation}